 The Department of Chemical Engineering is developing solutions to some of society’s most pressing challenges in areas like renewable energy and water purification, while pursuing exciting opportunities in biotechnology and biomolecular engineering that can improve medical treatments and save lives.
 This vision of chemical engineering in service to society makes the department an exciting place to study and conduct research.

 Computer science animates our world, driving innovation and discovery that touches every aspect of our lives, from communications devices to the latest medical technology.
-At UVA, computer science students and faculty are drawn to difficult technical problems, such as protecting computer systems from the world’s best cyber criminals and addressing complex technological barriers in the race to build ever-smaller, faster, and smarter computer processors.
+At UVA, computer science and computer engineering students and faculty are drawn to difficult technical problems, such as protecting computer systems from the world's best cyber criminals and addressing complex technological barriers in the race to build ever-smaller, faster, and smarter computer processors.
 Our work has the potential to solve some of the biggest challenges of the next century.

-For the next generation of engineers to succeed in tackling the challenges we face as a global society, they will need to temper their technological analysis with a capacity for judgment that reflects their knowledge of ethical, political and economic forces.
+For the next generation of engineers to succeed in tackling the challenges we face as a global society, they will need to temper their technical analysis with a capacity for judgment that reflects their knowledge of ethical, political and economic forces.
 The Department of Engineering and Society is where UVA Engineering students learn to combine analysis and judgment.

 The vast majority of the materials we encounter in the course of the day have been engineered to have specific properties that make the materials useful or valuable to us.
 As materials scientists and engineers, our goal is to understand how the arrangement of materials’ structures on a very fine scale translates into materials with properties that can benefit society.